indexeddbshim/IndexedDBShim/README.md

     browser may use this information to suggest the use of this quota to the user rather than prompting the user regularly for say incremental 5MB permissions).
+- __sqlBusyTimeout__ - Integer used by Node WebSQL for [SQLite config](https://github.com/mapbox/node-sqlite3/wiki/API#databaseconfigureoption-value) to set the [busy timeout](https://www.sqlite.org/c3ref/busy_timeout.html) (Defaults to 1000 ms)
+- __sqlTrace__ - Callback used by Node WebSQL for [SQLite config](https://github.com/mapbox/node-sqlite3/wiki/API#databaseconfigureoption-value) (Invoked when an SQL statement executes, with a rendering of the statement text)
+- __sqlProfile__ - Callback used by Node WebSQL for [SQLite config](https://github.com/mapbox/node-sqlite3/wiki/API#databaseconfigureoption-value) (Invoked every time an SQL statement executes)

 ## Known Issues